lagenhetsbyte/build-scripts/blackbox/README.md

       ],
       "healthCheck": {
         // Optional, defaults to false.
-        "disabled": false,
+        "disabled": false, // Set to true if no health check endpoint exists.
         "path": "/" // Optional, default is /.
 Always a GET.
       },
       "instances": 1 // Optional, default is 1.
 Lowest amount of instances running at the same time.
     }
   ],
   // Optional
-  "sslProductionMode": false, // For testing automatic SSL, without being banned from lets encrypt for trying too many times.
-  "deploymentTimeout": 200 // Default to 120 (sec).
+  "deploymentTimeout": 200 // Defaults to 120 (sec).
 Rollsback on timeout.
 Why?
 Because if a pod fails to start, it can take 30 minutes to change state to failed, which is too long.
 }
 ```